dynatrace-oss/opentelemetry-metric-js/README.md

 This typically consists of the Dynatrace host ID and process group ID.
 More information on the underlying feature used by the exporter can be found in the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/enrich-metrics/).
-By default this option is turned on.
+By default, this option is turned on.

+## Histogram
+OpenTelemetry Histograms are exported to Dynatrace as statistical summaries consisting of a minimum and maximum value, the total sum of all values, and the count of the values summarized.
+If the min and max values are not directly available on the metric data point, estimations based on the boundaries of the first and last buckets containing values are used.